-- 3/4 cup white all-purpose flour
+- 1 cup white flour or use white-whole wheat

 - 1 teaspoon baking soda

 - 1 teaspoon cinnamon